flexera-public/flexera-plugins/vmware/nsx/README.md

 - Firewall manipulation with this plugin happens at a global level.
 Make sure your rules are setup disallow all unwanted traffic (default deny) prior to using this plugin to avoid undesirable behavior.
 - It recommended to group CloudApp firewall rules grouped using firewall layer sections.

-Full list of possible actions can be found on the [Azure Compute API Documentation](https://docs.microsoft.com/en-us/rest/api/network/loadbalancer/)
 ## Examples
 See [Examples](./examples).